 Investment Properties

-People that are self-employed and have success in their business are usually looking for ways to diversify their investments and build wealth for the future.
+People who are self-employed and have success in their businesses are usually looking for ways to diversify their investments and build wealth for the future.
 One of the most common ways is buying investment property such as a rental property or a multi-unit building.
 Bank statement loans can help with this as well.

 A traditional mortgage for an investment property would require the borrower to document their personal income with tax returns, W-2 forms, and business tax returns for their business.
 They would also wish to see a profit and loss statement for the intended investment property that showed annual rent income, vacancies, and necessary maintenance fees.